tc39/proposal-first-class-protocols/README.md

 ### Inline implementations for existing classes

-While typically classes are protocol consumers, protocols can also define implementations for existing classes, such as built-in classes:
+While typically classes are protocol consumers, protocols can also define implementations for existing classes, including built-in classes:

 ```js
 protocol Foldable {